Estimating velocities of infectious disease spread through spatio-temporal log-Gaussian Cox point processes: Introduction

 \section{Introduction}

-Transmission of infectious diseases such as COVID-19, as we saw in recent years, has the potential to collapse the healthcare system, causing health, societal, and economic problems \cite{kaye_et_al_2021} \cite{Ttianchen_et_al_2021}.
-For that reason, modeling these diseases is critical to understanding how they spread, and this could help decision-makers create policies to mitigate them.
-In this regard, a powerful tool in the context of spatio-temporal point patterns that can help us understand the spread of an infectious disease is the \textit{velocity} that could be computed given a direction in any location in space and time.
+Transmission of infectious diseases such as COVID-19 has the potential to collapse the healthcare system, causing health, societal, and economic problems \cite{kaye_et_al_2021} \cite{Ttianchen_et_al_2021}.
+For that reason, modeling these diseases is critical to understanding how they spread, and help decision-makers create policies to mitigate them.
+In this regard, a powerful tool in the context of spatio-temporal point patterns that can help understand the spread of an infectious disease is the \textit{velocity} that could be computed given a direction in any location in space and time.
 This magnitude could be understood as the instantaneous rate of change for the point pattern at location and time $(\textbf{u},t)$ in direction $\textbf{v}$.

 In the context of point patterns, velocity is a quantitative measure that helps us to understand how a spatio-temporal process evolves.
 Moreover, when it is possible to define the intensity function, velocity refers to how fast the intensity changes in time relative to its change in a given spatial direction.
-Thus, this measure captures the speed of the intensity change in that direction and provides information about the spatio-temporal dynamics of intensity and, consequently, the underlying point pattern.
-In this context, velocity could be interpreted in an \textit{instantaneus} sense as the chance for an event to lie in a small product neighborhood of a specific location and time.
+Thus, this measure captures the speed of the intensity change in that direction, and provides information about the spatio-temporal dynamics of intensity and, consequently, the underlying point pattern.
+In this context, velocity could be interpreted in an \textit{instantaneous} sense as the chance for an event to lie in a small product neighborhood of a specific location and time.

 Our particular interest concerns the velocity of the spread of contagious diseases over space and time.
 That means we used the location of infected people by an infectious disease in a particular time resolution, such as days, weeks, or months, and a space window, such as a city or country.
 With that information, we can define a spatio-temporal point pattern $\{ \zeta_i \}_{i=1}^{n} = \{ \left(\textbf{u}_i,t_i \right) \}_{i=1}^{n}$, with the velocity in a given location $\textbf{u}_0$ and time $t_0$ in the direction $\textbf{v}$ by the instantaneous relative change for an infected individual in time over the instantaneous change in space in the direction $\textbf{v}$.
 Now, the direction of minimum velocity is associated with the direction of the largest instantaneous change for an event in space.
 This direction also provides the slowest speed of change in the chance of an event, as explained in Section \ref{sec:velocity}.